Ibero-American Summit

 The Ibero-American Summit, formally the Ibero-American Conference of Heads of State and Governments (Cumbres Iberoamericanas de Jefes de Estado y de Gobierno, Cimeiras (or Cúpulas) Ibero-Americanas de Chefes de Estado e de Governo), is a yearly meeting of the heads of government and state of the Spanish- and Portuguese-speaking nations of Europe and the Americas, as members of the Organization of Ibero-American States.
 The permanent secretariat in preparation of the summits is the Ibero-American General Secretariat (SEGIB).

 Member states

 The first summit, held in 1991 in Guadalajara, Mexico, was attended by the governments of Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, the Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Portugal, Spain, Uruguay and Venezuela.
 Andorra joined in 2004.
 Equatorial Guinea and the Philippines entered in 2009 as "associate members".
 Puerto Rico has participated sometimes as an associate member, but as it is not a sovereign country it is not allowed to completely join the summits.
 Belize and East Timor have expressed their interest in joining the summits, although they have not been allowed to join for the moment.
-All these countries were either Spanish or Portuguese colonies (Belize and the Philippines were Spanish before belonging to the United Kingdom and the United States, respectively).
+All these countries were either Spanish or Portuguese colonies (Belize and the Philippines were Spanish before belonged to the United Kingdom and the United States, while East Timor was Portuguese before belonged to Indonesia, respectively).
 Other former Spanish and Portuguese colonies may join the summits in the future.

+Following a proposal made by the Colombian President Gustavo Petro, Sahrawi diplomat Mohamed Azrouk said that Sahrawi Arab Democratic Republic will submit a request to join the Ibero-American Summit as an observer member.